BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: This one's been changed to suit more of a spray-and-pray style, hence the reload and mag size bonuses.

-Ranger (high damage, extra crit) - No change.
+Ranger - No change.

-Clipper (higher fire rate, lower damage) - No change.
+Clipper - No change.

-Repeater (extra crit) - Increased Damage and Fire Rate by 18%.
+Repeater - Increased Damage and Fire Rate by 18%.

-Carbine (higher damage, lower fire rate) - No change.
+Carbine - No change.

-Longrider (less pellets, more accuracy) - Increased Critical Damage by 30% and Reload Speed by 20%.
+Longrider - Increased Critical Damage by 30% and Reload Speed by 20%.

-Scattergun (burst-fire-ish) - No change.
+Scattergun - No change.

-Stagecoach (more pellets, less accuracy) - No change.
+Stagecoach - No change.

-Cheechako (higher fire rate, lower damage) - Increased Damage by 10%.
+Cheechako - Increased Damage by 10%.

 Calipeen - No change.

-Muckamuck (high damage, high crit) - No change.
+Muckamuck - No change.

 MALIWAN LEGENDARY GUNS